Fibromyalgia For Dummies - Roland Staud - E-Book

 Foolish Assumptions

-You have fibromyalgia, think that you have it, or you have a friend, child, teenager, or other family member with FMS, and you want information in order to be able to help.
+You have fibromyalgia, think that you have it, or have a friend, child, teenager, or other family member with FMS, and you want information in order to be able to help.

 You want information on pain relief and remedies.

-You’re curious about alternative remedies and treatments, and want to know what works and what to avoid — and you need some basic guidelines on how to know the difference.
+You’re curious about alternative remedies and treatments and want to know what works and what to avoid — and you need some basic guidelines on how to know the difference.

 Icons Used in This Book